Category Archives: General

 Monopsia mammosa

-Again, unknown slide maker for this one, and I have another one which is more broken up.
+Another slide by JA Long, and I do have second example of one which is more broken up.
 This has a couple of cracks, but that is about it.

 This one I only imaged a few days ago – Actinoptychus affinis from Java.